-- Add Google Analytics and gain access to Google Webmaster Tools to understand your website traffic and organic search traffic—and therefore understand more about your audience.
+- Add Google Analytics and gain access to Google Search Console to understand your website traffic and organic search traffic—and therefore understand more about your audience.

 - Better monetize your site and activity, since you’ll have 100% freedom to host advertising, add e-commerce tools (so people can buy off your site), and add specialized landing or splash pages for books or products.

 - Better integrate email newsletter sign-up tools and have full control and access to your readers via email.